Willy Adames Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.

-- The Cubs have the 16th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Cubs have the 16th-ranked team ERA among all league pitching staffs (4.23).

-- The Cubs give up the eighth-fewest home runs in baseball (143 total, 1.1 per game).

-- His last time out was on Wednesday against the Detroit Tigers, when the right-hander threw 5 2/3 innings, surrendering four earned runs while allowing four hits.
+- His most recent appearance was on Thursday against the Pittsburgh Pirates, when the lefty went six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.